mermaidpurse/wrapsher/docs/decisions.md

 So the priority is: safe command invocation and reading of output (required), then multiprocessing, then seeing if multiprocessing can be leveraged for persistent "command drivers" (are there any others than `bc`?
 Maybe `openssl`)

+Need to look a lot more into file descriptor handling, I/O and subshells and job control for this.

+## Shellchecks

+At some point I'll probably add shellchecks in the pipeline to test generated programs.
+Here is what it's currently reporting:

+- shellchecks
+    - `SC3003 (warning): In POSIX sh, $'..' is undefined.`
+        - [they're documented here](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/V3_chap02.html#tag_19_02_04), but when did it get added? are lots of old shells missing this?
+    - `SC3045 (warning): In POSIX sh, read -d is undefined.`
+        - [read has -d and is required to be intrinsic](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/read.html), but when did it get added? are lots of old shells missing this?
+    -
+        ```
+        In wsh/core_test line 3833:
+         _wsh_result="int:$((${_wshi#int:} ${_wshk#string:} ${_wshj#int:}))"
+                          ^-- SC1102 (error): Shells disambiguate $(( differently or not at all.
+For $(command substitution), add space after $( .
+For $((arithmetics)), fix parsing errors.
+        ```
+    - It may be a good idea to do the arithmetic substitution differently, that should be easy enough
+    - shellcheck reports many unreachable lines, configure out
+    - It would probably be a big pain if there's some problem with reading literals the way I am with `read` and the here-documents with the start and end markers, and being able to use `$'\n'` in stripping the end marker.
+It's otherwise very difficult to read string literals safely and preserve characters like trailing newlines, etc., exactly.
+I'm really trying to avoid an encoding scheme for strings.